Showing posts sorted by relevance for query menace. Sort by date Show all posts

 Tricky Trackers!

-I remember when I first heard tracker music, it was around 1989 and a pretty cool experience albeit not on the ST. To be honest, it was something that I never expected to hear from such a small file - I am comparing it to a sound sample that eats the entire space on any floppy disk (and then the Ram).
+I remember when I first heard tracker music, it was around 1989, and a pretty cool experience, albeit not on the ST. To be honest, it was something that I never expected to hear from such a small file - I am comparing it to a sound sample that eats the entire space on any floppy disk (and then the Ram).

 When I upgraded to an Atari STe, finding a MOD player was one of the first things I attempted.
 I wanted to ditch chip music for this tantalising new style of computer music.
-It's weird but, back then, I felt disappointed in my Atari ST and its chip music but I don't feel that way now.
+It's weird, but back then, I felt disappointed in my Atari ST and its chip music, but I don't feel that way now.
 In fact, I find many of those MODs I find poor and often quite irritating, excluding classics like R-Type, Menace, and a few others.

-No other computer out there has to justify itself like the Atari ST and that ... annoys me!
+No other computer out there has to justify itself like the Atari ST, and that ... annoys me!
 Think about that, and it's why I started AtariCrypt.
 I want the ST to be an ST and not pretend to be something else.
 The YM is part of what makes the ST an ST, and that's a good thing and shouldn't be thought of negatively.

 With that off my chest, here is a selection of excellent MOD players for the Atari STe...